Millions of people have tried St. John's wort, an herbal remedy, as an alternative or natural treatment for depression. Is it effective?

-Herbal therapies are not recommended for pregnant women, children, the elderly, or those with certain medical conditions or taking certain medicines.
+Herbal remedies aren't recommended for pregnant women, children, the elderly, or people with certain medical conditions or taking certain medicines.

-Research from NIH has shown that St. John's wort may reduce the effectiveness of several drugs, including birth control pills and some heart disease medications.
-Talk to your doctor about all the medications you are taking.
+Research from National Institutes of Health shows that St. John's wort may reduce the effectiveness of several drugs, including birth control pills, drugs used to prevent organ transplant rejections, and some heart disease medications.
+Talk to your doctor about all the medications you take.

-- Beware of commercial claims of what herbal products can do.
+Beware of commercial claims of what St. John's wort can do.
 Look for scientific-based sources of information.

 Which brands of herbal products should I use?

-Only purchase brands that list the herb's common and scientific name, the name and address of the manufacturer, a batch and lot number, expiration date, dosage guidelines, and potential side effects.
+Only buy products that list the herb's common and scientific name, the name and address of the manufacturer, a batch and lot number, expiration date, dosage guidelines, and potential side effects.